Impact of Dataset Properties on Membership Inference Vulnerability of Deep Transfer Learning: Empirical evaluation of MIA vulnerability and dataset properties

 In \cref{sec:predicting_dataset_simpler}, we propose a variation of the regression model that predicts $\log_{10}(\tpr)$ instead of $\log_{10}(\tpr-\fpr)$ but this alternative model performs worse on our empirical data and predicts $\tpr < \fpr$ in the tail when $\shots$ is very large.

 We utilise MIA results of ViT-B (Head) (see \cref{tab:vit-function-shots}) as the training data.
 Based on the $R^2$ (coefficient of determination) score ($R^2=0.930$ for the model trained on $\fpr=0.001$ data), our model fits the data extremely well.
 We provide further evidence for other $\fpr$ in \cref{fig:predict_mia_dataset_eval_additional} and \cref{tab:glm-coefs-diff} in the Appendix. \cref{fig:linear-regresion-params} shows the parameters of the prediction model fitted to the training data.
 For larger $\fpr$, the coefficient $\beta_S$ is around $-0.5$, as our theoretical analysis predicts.
-However, the coefficient value decreases for small $\fpr$.
-This is perhaps because the power-law in Equation (\ref{eq:power-law}) only holds for large $S$, and for small $\fpr$ Equation (\ref{eq:power-law}) significantly underestimates the vulnerability in small-$S$ regime (see \cref{sec:small-fpr}).

-\paragraph{Prediction quality on other MIA target models} We analyse how the regression model trained on the ViT-B (Head) data generalizes to other target models.
-The main points are: